adityaranjan858/namaste_react/chapter-4 Talk is Cheap, show me the code/theory/Chapter04.md

 + **What is Optional Chaining?**

-+ The optional chaining `?.` is an error-proof way to access nested ob+ ject properties, even if an intermediate property doesn’t exist.
-It+  works similar to Chaining `.` except that it does not report the error, instead it returns a value which is undefined.
++ The optional chaining `?.` is an error-proof way to access nested object properties, even if an intermediate property doesn’t exist.
+It works similar to Chaining `.` except that it does not report the error, instead it `returns a value` which is `undefined`.
 It also works with function call when we try to make a call to a method which may not exist.

 + When we want to check a value of the property which is deep inside a tree-like structure, we often have to perform check whether intermediate nodes exist.